How To Make The Most of 72 hours In Aspen

 Morning: Start your morning off on a high note (11,212 feet to be exact) with yoga on top of Aspen Mountain.
-Starting in June, Aspen Snowmass hosts free yoga sessions on top of Ajax every Monday, Wednesday and Friday at 10:20 a.m.
+During the summer season, Aspen Snowmass hosts yoga sessions on top of Ajax every Monday-Friday at 10:30 a.m.
 Head to the gondola plaza to purchase a ticket.
 Mats are provided for all hour-long open-air Hath yoga classes.
-Class is limited and reservations are required.
-Book your yoga class online today.

 Afternoon: The most photographed mountains in North America are right here in Aspen and a highlight that cannot be missed no matter how much time you have during your stay.
 Guests are welcome to drive their own car before 9 a.m. and after 5 p.m. with a $10 per vehicle fee.
 If you don’t have your own car you can also take the Castle/Maroon RFTA bus from Rubey Park Transportation Center in downtown Aspen.
 For hiking recommendations around the Maroon Bells click here.